-A.1.2 Screen 2: Hypothetical Scenario
+A.1.3 Screen 2: Hypothetical Scenario

 Assume two workers have been completing an identical task.
 The task is identifying the number on a list that is next to a given letter.
 The worker gets paid per correctly identified word.
 Each worker gets paid a separate randomly drawn price.
 The price can be any whole number from 1 to 10 cents.
 Elicit hypothetical preferences Which of the payment options do you find to be the most fair option?

 - 1. No-redistribution: Each worker is paid separately for their work.
-In other words the workers get paid for the number of words they identified time the price they are randomly assigned. - 2.
+In other words the workers get paid for the number of words they identified times the price they are randomly assigned. - 2.
 Redistribution: The total earnings of the two of workers are divided equally among the workers.
-In other words each workers gets paid the sum of the payments of the two workers divided by two.
+In other words each worker gets paid the sum of the payments of the two workers divided by two.

-A.1.3 Screen 3: Work task
+A.1.4 Screen 3: Work task

-You are now going to perform a letter-number decoding task equal to that described in the scenario.
+You are now going to perform a letter-number decoding task equal to that described in the previously described scenario.
 A sequence of letters with corresponding numbers will be displayed on the screen.
 You should write the number corresponding to the given letter in the box below the sequence.

 An example of the task is provided below (Figure 1).
+You should type the number that corresponds to the letter O, which in this case is 47.